All Episodes

 You're paying more than twice for gasoline per gallon than I'm paying in my free state of Florida.

-Down Pacific Coast highway, Sean, you can see these areas that are being drilled actively.
+Down Pacific Coast Highway, Sean, you can see these areas that are being drilled actively.

 Why those petroleum pumps can't be in a near target?

-It's it's so frustrating.
+It's so frustrating.

-Prices are about to go higher.
+Prices are about to go higher, buckle up.

-Uh in your state, not for the rest of the country.
+In your state, not for the rest of the country.

-And that's why I'm calling Sean, because this is just a not clear issue to a lot of people.
+And that's why I'm calling Sean because this is just a not clear issue to a lot of people.

-No, no, Sean, I'm gonna be clear.
+No, no, Sean, I'm going to be clear.

-I'm in my late forties.
+I'm in my late 40s.

 I've got children.